-“Frederick G. Wright Jr., the agency’s executive director, pointed out that part of the FHWA’s mission was to minimize their impact on the environment.
-There was some evidence that using recycling content in asphalt actually created a stronger product, which would allow them to meet another part of their mission: creating safe, lasting roads for Americans.
+“Frederick G. Wright Jr., the agency’s executive director, pointed out that part of the FHWA’s mission minimizes their impact on the environment.
+Evidence shows that using recycling content in asphalt actually created a stronger product, which allows them to meet another part of their mission: creating safe, lasting roads for Americans.

 Additionally, the FHWA realized that recycling asphalt could save them money, which could in turn give them more funds to repair existing roads and build new ones.
 This policy reflects the reasons recycling asphalt makes sense for everyone.
 The heavy, petroleum-based material takes up a lot of space in landfills and will never biodegrade.
-Mixing Reclaimed Asphalt Paving (RAP) with virgin asphalt has been shown to make the resulting product stronger than one made with entirely new materials.
+Mixing Reclaimed Asphalt Paving (RAP) with virgin asphalt makes the resulting product stronger than one made with entirely new materials.
 Putting some recycled material in the mix reduced the need for newly mined aggregate, which is always a good thing.
 Mining is water-intensive and tough on the land, so it is best to avoid doing it whenever possible.
 Throw in the carbon emissions that come from transporting material (especially very heavy rock) to a manufacturing plant and the environmental impact of the aggregate can be quite high.

 Using recycled asphalt also saves people money.
 As petroleum prices increase, so does the cost of asphalt.
 Using some recycled materials decreases the manufacturing cost, which is good whether you are a taxpayer funding a new highway or a homeowner building a new driveway.”

 How does reclaimed asphalt reduce costs?

 As a result of the FHA initiatives, local towns and municipalities increasingly leverage reclaimed asphalt for repairs and construction projects.
 The use of reclaimed asphalt saves taxpayers money!

 “Estimates show that recycling of asphalt pavements saves the American taxpayer more than $2.5 billion per year.
 It also saves thousands of acre-feet of landfill space each year.”